On the distribution of Born transmission eigenvalues in the complex plane: The main result

 \item[(iv)] There exists $c>0$, such that there are no BTEs in the strip $\{k\in \mathbb{C} : |\Im k| < c\}$. \end{enumerate}

 \end{theorem}

 \begin{conjecture} For any $C>0$, the strip $\{k\in \mathbb{C} : |\Im k| < C\}$ contains at most finitely many BTEs. \end{conjecture}

-\begin{remark} Our methods of analysis for part $(iv)$ apply to any positive and radially symmetric function $m=m(t)$, where $t = |x|$ denotes the radial variable, for which $t^{d-1} m(t)$ extends to a holomorphic function in some open set containing the interval $[0,2]$. \end{remark}
+\begin{remark} Our methods of analysis for part $(iv)$ apply to any positive and radially symmetric function $m=m(t)$, where $t = |x|$ denotes the radial variable, for which $t^{d-1} m(t)$ extends to a holomorphic function in some open set containing the interval $[0,2]$.
+In particular (also in view of Remark~\ref{REM B_0} in Section~\ref{Discreteness}), our approach can be adapted to classical Born transmission eigenvalue problems \eqref{trans w1} with non-singular (bounded) $m$. \end{remark}

-Let us discuss the main ideas for the proof of part $(iv)$ of Theorem~\ref{THM main}.
-Using the radial symmetry and separation of variables (as in \cite{CCR16}) we characterize BTEs as zeros of a countable family of entire functions $\{\CB_n(k)\}_{n=0}^\infty$, which are defined as integrals of the Bessel function, or its spherical counterpart for $d=3$, of the first kind and order $n$, against an explicit function involving $m$ (cf. Lemma~\ref{LEM B_n intrep}).
-To prove that BTEs do not approach the real line, we proceed by contradiction assuming that there exists a sequence $\{k_j\}_{j=1}^\infty \subset \mathbb{C}$ of distinct BTEs, such that $\Im k_j \to 0$, as $j \to \infty$.
+The starting point in proving the above theorem is to use the radial symmetry and separation of variables, as in \cite{CCR16} to characterize BTEs as zeros of a countable family of entire functions $\{\CB_n(k)\}_{n=1}^\infty$.
+These functions are defined as integrals of the Bessel function (or its spherical counterpart for $d=3$) of the first kind and order $n$, against an explicit function involving $m$ (cf. Lemma~\ref{LEM B_n intrep}).
+The first three items of Theorem~\ref{THM main} are proved using basic asymptotic approximations of Bessel functions.
+Item $(iv)$ is significantly harder to prove and relies on Olver's asymptotic formulas that exhibit the fine behavior of the Bessel functions.
+Let us now outline the main idea behind proving the item $(iv)$.
+We proceed by contradiction and assume that there exists a sequence $\{k_j\}_{j=1}^\infty \subset \mathbb{C}$ of distinct BTEs approaching the real line, i.e. $\Im k_j \to 0$, as $j \to \infty$.
 Clearly, $\CB_{n_j}(k_j) = 0$ for some integer $n_j$ and all $j$.
-Using basic approximations and estimates of Bessel functions we first show that for each fixed $n$, the function $\CB_n(k)$ cannot have a sequence of distinct zeros lying in any horizontal strip in the complex plane.
+Using standard approximations and estimates of Bessel functions we first show that for each fixed $n$, the function $\CB_n(k)$ cannot have a sequence of distinct zeros lying in any horizontal strip in the complex plane.
 This allows us to conclude that $n_j \to \infty$.
-The discreteness of BTEs, on the other hand implies that $\Re k_j \to \infty$.
-We then find an explicit expression $E(n_j, k_j)$ such that, upon passing to a subsequence if necessary (which we do not relabel),
+The discreteness of BTEs (part $(iii)$ of Theorem~\ref{THM main}), on the other hand implies that $\Re k_j \to \infty$.
+We then find an explicit expression $E(n_j, k_j)$ such that, upon passing to a subsequence if necessary, which we do not relabel,